 -- Pottermore advice upon collecting Floo Powder (Pm)

-This silvery powder, invented in the 1200s by Ignatia Wildsmith (FW), when thrown in the fire allows magical travel and magical communication between fireplaces connected to the Floo Network.
+Floo Powder is a silvery powder, was invented in the 1200s by Ignatia Wildsmith (FW), and when thrown in the fire allows magical travel and magical communication between fireplaces connected to the Floo Network.
 The powder is thrown into the flames, which burst up emerald green.
 To travel, a witch or wizard steps into the flames and states her or his destination (another fireplace on the Floo Network).
 To communicate, the witch or wizard throws the powder into the flames and inserts only her or his head, again stating the fireplace to which a connection is desired.

 - The Weasleys keep theirs in a flowerpot on the mantel (CS4).